 “It started // with a mistake.”
 The artist draws one eye too big.
 But adding glasses makes it look better.
 The artist draws elbows and a neck –that are too long.
 Even still, the artist adds a ruffled collar and elbow patches to make it work.
 Mistake after mistake is what make the girl who she is.
 (And are a good example of a growth mindset.)
 Lots of white space makes Luyken’s exquisite artwork pop.

 Ish by Peter Reynolds

 Learn to live “ish-ly” instead of “getting it right”.
 Inspiring for a life lived outside the lines and filled with risks.
 I’m a fan of anything Reynolds writes. especially this picture book about growth mindset.

 I believe in the message of this picture book –that it’s okay to make mistakes.
 In fact not only will this book help remind kids that making mistakes is totally normal and okay, maybe it will help remind us to show our kids that we make mistakes, too.
 Another excellent book by the talented Mr. Parr.

 Beautiful Oops by Barney Saltzberg

 A beautiful oops is making lemonade out of lemons.
-It’s taking a mistake and making it something beautiful.
+It’s making a mistake and then making it something beautiful.
 Saltzberg shows this exquisitely Beautiful Oops; he shows the beautiful possibilities of a ripped piece of paper, a coffee stain, smudges, and a hole.
 Visit this page where Barney shares several Beautiful Oops ideas on Imagination Soup.